rgrbic/live-mnist/README.md

 # live_mnist
 MNIST Live - Run Digit Recognition powered by a Conv Net using live video feed your webcam.
 The script uses a convolutional neural network in keras plus some adaptive treshholding and contours in open cv.

-To run the main script first clone the repo, then create a conda environment with all the dependendencies (this might take a while since the script uses both keras and open cv) and then run the `live_mnist.py` script.
-It will take a few seconds for the webcam to start.
+To run the code on your machine, first clone the repo,

     git clone https://github.com/apapiu/live_mnist.git
     cd live_mnist

+now create a conda environment with all the dependendencies (this might take a while since the script uses both keras and open cv)

     conda env create -f environment.yml
+    source activate live_mnist

+Finally, run the `live_mnist.py` script.
+It will take a few seconds for the webcam to start:

     python live_mnist.py